Campus Improvement Plan or Charter Instructional Plan (CIP)

 • Continue review and adjustment of CIP as student performance data is received.

-• NOTE: The CNA, DIP and CIP processes should be completed prior to the certification and submission of the 2023-2024 ESSA Consolidated Federal Grant Application.
+• NOTE: The CNA, DIP and CIP processes MUST be completed prior to the certification and submission of the 2025-26 ESSA Consolidated Federal Grant Application.
 Ensure that the documented process is within the required timeline for compliance.

 September or October

 • Present finalized goals and objectives to the Board of Trustees/Directors for approval.
-(Strategies and action steps may be presented for information purposes, but not required by law.)
+(Strategies and action steps may be presented for information purposes, but they are not required by law.)

 • Communicate finalized plan to all stakeholders including teachers, staff, parents, and community members.